 The Process for Abrasive Polishing

-A Green Umbrella Craftsman We support the industry standard of The Green Polishing 9, the nine fundamentals that have several advantages.
-A green mechanical system that includes processing the floor wet; to avoid silicosis issues endangering either installers themselves or future inhabitants by contaminating air ducts in the building.
+A Green Umbrella Craftsman supports the industry standard of The Green Polishing 9, the nine fundamentals that have several advantages.
+A green mechanical system includes processing the floor wet to avoid silicosis issues, which could endanger installers and future inhabitants by contaminating air ducts in the building.
 The GP9 process uses a progression of abrasive grits on a machine built for wet concrete processing.
-The use of water and liquid abrasives enables a higher-quality cut to the floor.
-The wet grinding system has been well supported in the industry for the best finish to a floor, and avoids issues with OSHA requiring inadequate vacuum systems and health safety standards encountered when using other methods.
+Using water and liquid abrasives enables a higher-quality cut.
+The wet grinding system has been well supported in the industry for the best finish to a floor.
+It keeps a project OSHA compliant, preventing the use of inadequate vacuum systems and violations of health safety standards often encountered when using other methods.

 The Process for Integrally Troweled Floors

-A Green Umbrella Master Craftsman uses best concrete practice to place and finish concrete.
-Certified if possible by standard organizations such as the American Concrete Institute or American Society of Concrete Contractors that provide both guides and certification to assure the craftsman is trained in procedures accepted by the industry.
+A Green Umbrella Master Craftsman uses best concrete practices to place and finish concrete.
+Possibly certified by standard organizations, such as the American Concrete Institute or American Society of Concrete Contractors, that provide both guides and certification to assure the craftsman is trained in procedures accepted in the industry.